-Planning Implementation Monitoring Monitoring Review Review Reporting Coordinates the process of IDP needs identification and prioritization among all stakeholders, including community Manages the overall implementation of the IDP.
+1. Monitoring 1.
+Review Reporting P erformance Audit process of IDP needs identification and prioritization among all stakeholders, including community structures.
+1. Manages the overall implementation of the IDP.
 Ensures that all role players implement the provisions of the PMS framework.
-1. Formulates the annual review programme of the IDP, including the review of key performance indicators and Receives performance reports quarterly from the internal auditor.
-Receives performance reports twice a year from the Formulates the municipal annual audit plan.
-Formulates a response to the recommendations of the internal structures.
-2. Coordinates the formulation and revision of the PMS framework.
-3. Ensures that the Service Delivery and Budget Implementation Plan performance targets for the consideration of Council Committees and the twice a year from the Performance Audit Committee.
-3. Receives monthly departmental auditor and the Audit Committee.
-3. Formulates a response to 3.
-Coordinates the formulation and revision of the municipality's corporate strategy that includes key performance indicators and serve the achievement of corporate performance targets.
-Mayor.
-2. Formulates the annual performance improvement measures of the municipality as part of the new corporate strategy and SDBIP. performance reports from HoDs.
-4. Reports once quarterly to council committees and the Mayor on the performance of Directorates. performance audit report of the Auditor General and makes recommendations to the Mayor. performance targets.
-4. Leads the process of the formulation and revision of the Service Delivery and Budget Implementation Plans. approved targets and timeframes.
-5. Implements performance improvement measures approved 3.
-Quarterly reviews the performance of departments to improve the economy, efficiency and effectiveness of 5.
+1. Formulates the annual review programme of the IDP, including the review of key performance indicators and 1. performance reports quarterly from the internal auditor.
+1. Formulates the municipal annual audit plan.
+Formulates a response to the recommendations of the internal 2.
+Coordinates the formulation and revision of the PMS framework.
+3. Ensures that the Service Delivery and Budget Implementation Plan performance targets for the consideration of Council Committees and the 3.
+Performance Audit Committee.
+3. auditor and the Audit Committee.
+3. Coordinates the formulation and revision of the municipality's corporate strategy that includes key performance 4. serve the achievement of corporate performance targets.
+2. Mayor.
+Formulates the annual performance improvement measures of the municipality as part of the new corporate 4. performance reports from HoDs.
+Reports once quarterly to council committees and the Mayor on the performance of performance audit report of the Auditor General and makes recommendations to the Mayor.
+4. indicators and performance targets.
+Leads the process of the formulation and revision of the Service Delivery and Budget Implementation Plans.
+Enters into a performance 5. according to the approved targets and timeframes.
+Implements performance improvement measures approved by the Mayor and the Council.
+Ensures that 3.
+4. strategy and SDBIP.
+Quarterly reviews the performance of departments to improve the economy, efficiency and effectiveness of the municipality.
+Quarterly and annually evaluates 5.6.
+Directorates.
 Reports on the implementation of improvement measures adopted by Mayor and Council.
-5. Enters into a performance agreement with other by the Mayor and the Council.
-6. Ensures that the municipality.
-4. Quarterly and annually evaluates 6.
 Annually reports on the performance of section 57 section 57 employees on behalf of Council. performance objectives in the section 57 employee's performance agreements are achieved. the performance of section 57 employees. employees.
-7. Submit the mannual report • -- -- -- --- --- --
+7. Submit the municipal annual report to the Mayor -- -- -- --- --